Jeffrey Epstein fallout: Ex-MIT staffers, professors demand to know extent of university's ties

 In a letter obtained by Fox News, faculty at the Massachusetts Institute of Technology are demanding to know the full extent of its financial ties to disgraced financier Jeffrey Epstein.

-The letter, addressed Wednesday to university President L. Rafael Reif and signed by 10 staffers and professors, begins: “We are writing you in regard to the available facts on the public record concerning deceased child rapist Jeffrey Epstein’s professional, financial, and personal connections to various MIT faculty and staff.”
+The letter, addressed Wednesday to university President L. Rafael Reif and signed by 10 staffers and professors, began: “We are writing you in regard to the available facts on the public record concerning deceased child rapist Jeffrey Epstein’s professional, financial, and personal connections to various MIT faculty and staff.”

 Reif said last month that MIT took about $800,000 from Epstein over 20 years.